“Plans don’t always turn out the exact way you plan. You have to be open to change, and here is the best part. THINGS TURN OUT BETTER.”

 Gina was not the kind of person who sat back to let life happen.
 She was part of it.
 More than an observer, she had an uncanny ability to find the good in it.
-And not only was she in touch with the world around her, she was a participant who took no side path in choosing her works as she advised, “Open your mind, break the cage to structure, explore and be you.”
+And not only was she in touch with the world around her, but she was also a participant who took no side path in choosing her works as she advised, “Open your mind, break the cage to structure, explore and be you.”

 Gina, Even though you did trust me, you are welcome in my home anytime, and please, keep exploring!